gamernetwork/tech-task-platform-2024.3/README.md

 The project is built in Python and uses the Django framework (v3.2).

+The aim is to develop a tagging feature for articles.
 You will be asked to:

   - Extend the models to include tags.
   - Add some tests for your work.